sla-000/flutter_debouncer/README.md

 //...
 ```

-Debouncer will disable the RaisedButton by settings onPressed to null while onTap is being executed.
+Debouncer will disable the RaisedButton by setting onPressed to null while onTap is being executed.

 You can add optional delay to be sure that the button is disabled some time after someOperation is
 called.